Centaurioun/science-parse/README.md

 ## Fork version differences

 This fork adds the Dockerfile back to the project which [version 2.0.3 had](https://github.com/allenai/science-parse/tree/v2.0.3).
 In comparison to that docker file this project also includes a build docker file which compiles the code and exports it to the docker file that is used as the science parse server.
+Additionally this version does not run as root user, it runs as a non-privileged user.

 1. [./build.Dockerfile](./build.Dockerfile) -- Docker file that compiles the code and creates the `jar` that is used in the server. [./build.Dockerfile.dockerignore](build.Dockerfile.dockerignore) is the docker ignore file for this Docker file.
 2. [Dockerfile](./Dockerfile) -- Docker file that will run the Science Parse server, this Dockerfile takes the `jar` that is compiled from the [./build.Dockerfile](./build.Dockerfile) build process. [./.dockerignore](./.dockerignore) docker ignore file for this Dockerfile.